How Much Do Flatbed Truck Drivers Make? We Are Sharing the Secret

 How Much Is a Solo Flatbed Truck Driver Salary?

 Looking at the pure rates, solo drivers get less than team drivers.
 Their salaries are tied directly to the CPM rate, with the most common flatbed driver pay per mile around 65 cents.
 However, their actual salaries can be higher than that.
 The secret behind this lies with the additional bonuses.
-Respectable companies who understand the tricky character of the job usually cover empty miles, detentions, extra stops, and layovers.
+Respectable companies who understand the tricky character of the flatbed truck driver jobs usually cover empty miles, detentions, extra stops, and layovers.
 All those bonuses are typically listed in job offers.

 How Much Is a Team Flatbed Truck Driver Salary?